 She would also go on to be one of the first correspondents at the Allied liberation of Dachau, capturing in words the sight of skeleton-filled mass graves.

-“They have no age and no faces; they all look alike and like nothing you will ever see if you are lucky.”
+“They have no age and no faces; they all look alike and like nothing you will ever see if you are lucky,” she wrote after visiting the concentration camp.

 Just three years later, in February of 1998, with failed vision and ovarian cancer that had spread to her liver, Martha Gellhorn committed suicide by taking a cyanide capsule.
 The following year, the Martha Gellhorn Prize for Journalism was created, which is given annually to journalists whose writing has “penetrated the established version of events and told an unpalatable truth that exposes establishment propaganda, or ‘official drivel,’ as Martha Gellhorn called it.”